 Overview of Wind Energy

 In the early time, the use of windmills for the application of water pumping.
-In Scotland first electric power-producing windmill is developed in 1887.
+In Scotland first electric power-producing windmill was developed in 1887.
 As time goes on, various innovations happened & the use of wind turbines get extended for different applications.
 Today, the use of wind energy is for the production of electricity.
 We will see all the information about wind energy, its types, applications, working, wind energy companies, and it’s future.

 What is wind or wind power?